Heatwave scorches Jharkhand, mercury above 40 degC in most dists | Science-Environment

 Jharkhand reeled under heatwave conditions on Wednesday with the maximum temperature shooting past the 40 degrees Celsius mark in most parts of the state, weather officials said.

+In view of scorching heat across Jharkhand, the School Education and Literacy Department revised the school timing.
+The institutions will now operate between 6 AM and noon.
+Earlier, the schools remained open from around 8 AM to 2.30 PM.

 Heatwave conditions also gripped Ranchi, once the summer capital of undivided Bihar.
-Ranchi has been registering a of maximum around 40 degrees Celsius for the past two days.
+Ranchi has been registering a maximum temperature of around 40 degrees Celsius for the past two days.

 The city recorded the season's highest temperature at 40.2 degrees Celsius on Monday.
 It was 39.6 degrees Celsius on Tuesday, four notches above the normal, the weather office said.